ossd-s23/project-evaluation/terrastories2_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+Solidly friendly.
+There are a bunch of issues for beginners which the creaters are happy to let new contributors take charge on.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes.

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Yes.
+The chat for the slack channel seems not be working but on git people are very nice.

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes.

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Not explicitly on github but it could be on the slack channel

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+It is definitely going be helpful to be familiar with the technology they use (i.e. tech stack and dependecies).

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ There do not seem to be.